-The verification may also be done directly by the contracting authority's own staff, by the Commission, or by a body authorised to do so on their behalf.
-This option is specified in Section 2.1.5 of the guidelines for applicants and formalised in Article of 5(2) of the special conditions.
+The expenditure verification report shall not be provided by the coordinator if the verification is directly done by the contracting authority's own staff, by the Commission or by a body authorised to do so on their behalf, according to Article of 5.2 of the special conditions.

-The auditors should not limit themselves to vague declarations that they have verified the eligibility of the costs, they have to declare explicitly that they certify that these costs are 'real, accurate and eligible', i.e. adopt a stricter, specific and not ambiguous formulation.
+of the costs, they have to declare explicitly that they certify that these costs are 'real, accurate and eligible', i.e. adopt a stricter, specific and not ambiguous formulation.